 2. Making Widget content areas easier for Website Owners to update

-As mentioned in Plugin 1 above, Worpdress already provides basic TinyMCE editing functionality for posts and pages, however one of the main areas that this is lacking in is widget areas.
+As mentioned in Plugin 1 above, WordPress already provides basic TinyMCE editing functionality for posts and pages, however one of the main areas that this is lacking in is widget areas.
 Often Web Designers will use a Widget area to make a section of a page display a small text blurb or promotional image.
 For website owners to update these areas on an ongoing basis it becomes a nightmare though, as HTML tags and code are littered throughout their text and can be deleted by accident.
 This great plugin enables you to add text type widgets to a widget area that have a TinyMCE WYSIWYG editor for website owners to be able to format their text.
 It also enables image upload functionality, which is perfect for small banner ad images often placed in Widget areas.

 3. Control over page content layouts

 So often website owners are frustrated by the fact that they struggle to make the content they insert into the site look “professional”.
 They feel it looks like it is just plain text that is “slapped” on the page.
 With their content divided into a few columns, they are once again happy.

 Shortcodes Ultimate is a great plugin which enables website owners to control formatting of page content by generating Short Codes for them.
 One of the features that I love most about it is the Column functionality.
 It enables website owners to layout their content in as many columns as they wish, dynamically scaling elements to fit.
-This prevents the need for messy tables and helps prevent floating alignment issues with images, etc. It also generates shortcodes for website owners to easily embed rich media elements, like Youtube videos, Google Maps, image carousels, accordion sections (very useful for FAQ pages) and nicely formatted buttons, all without breaking the overall style of the webpage.
+This prevents the need for messy tables and helps prevent floating alignment issues with images, etc. It also generates shortcodes for website owners to easily embed rich media elements such as Youtube videos, Google Maps, image carousels, accordion sections (very useful for FAQ pages) and nicely formatted buttons.
+It can do this without breaking the overall style of the webpage.